 Throughout all of 2017, HubSpot experienced something that had never happened before -- our blog’s monthly traffic flattened.
 Even worse, it started to decline.
 So after months of stressing over the mysterious cause of our blog’s traffic plateau, we decided to sit down, chug a bunch of coffee, and find the culprit.

 Coupled with almost every social media platforms’ unwillingness to direct users off their website and the ever-growing mountain of emails piling up in people’s inboxes, we decided to pivot and focus our energies on the channel that has consistently generated the majority of our blog’s traffic for its entire existence -- organic search.

-- Optimize your content for people before search engines.
+- Optimize your content for search intent.

 - Leverage the pillar-cluster model.

-- Develop a link-building strategy.
+- Create a link-building strategy.